Dev-hwang/flutter_foreground_task/README.md

 We can also launch `flutter_foreground_task` on the iOS platform.
 However, it has the following limitations.

-* Works only on iOS 10.0 or later.
+* Works only on iOS 12.0 or later.
-* If the app is forcibly closed, the task will not work.
+* If you force close an app from app list, the task will be destroyed immediately.
-* Task cannot be started automatically on device reboot.
+* The task cannot be started automatically on boot like Android OS.
-* Due to the background processing limitations of the platform, the `onRepeatEvent` event may not work properly in the background.
-But in the foreground it works fine.
+* The task will run in the background for approximately 30 seconds due to background processing limitations. but it works fine in the foreground.

 **Objective-C**: